rargo/nvim-global/README.md

 :GlobalFindCwordReferences
 ```

-Find the symbol references under cursor, if multiple references found, a quickfix window will be shown,
+Finds the references of the symbol under the cursor, if multiple references found, a quickfix window will be shown
-You can map this to some key.

 ### List all symbol definitions